scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 Econ-ARK lies roughly in the Papertian educational tradition, similar to other agent-based modeling software such as NetLogo :cite:`tisue2004netlogo` and Mesa :cite:`masad2015mesa`.
-However, in Econ-ARK models, agents that optimize their behavior strategically with respect to predicted effects over time.
+However, in Econ-ARK models, agents optimize their behavior strategically with respect to predicted effects over time.
 In this respect, Econ-ARK has some characteristics of a reinforcement learning or "AI" toolkit.

 **Example**.
-An paradigmatic, simple example of the kind of problem studied using Econ-ARK is the microeconomic dynamic stochastic optimization problem of calculating the mathematically optimal amount to save. :cite:`carroll2011solution`
+A paradigmatic, simple example of the kind of problem studied using Econ-ARK is the microeconomic dynamic stochastic optimization problem of calculating the mathematically optimal amount to save. :cite:`carroll2011solution`